apifest/apifest/README.md

   <error status="401" message='{"error":"unauthorized"}'/>
   <error status="404" message='{"error":"resource not found"}'/>
 </global-errors>
+```
 Using that customization, the response content when a resource is not mapped will be '{"error":"resource not found"}'.
-```
-In order to use that configuration file in ApiFest Mapping Server, you should set the path to that file in apifest.properties file as
+In order to setup errors customization in ApiFest Mapping Server, you should set the path to the configuration file in apifest.properties file as

 ***apifest.global-errors***